Nuclear Suppliers Group: Pakistan

+Jordan

+Jordan has been a candidate since 2017, when its cabinet decided to join the group.

 Role in India-US nuclear agreement

 In July 2006, the United States Congress amended U.S. law to accommodate civilian nuclear trade with India.
 A meeting of NSG participating governments on 21–22 August 2008 on an India-specific exemption to the Guidelines was inconclusive.
 Several participating governments, including Austria, Switzerland, Norway, Ireland, and New Zealand, expressed reservations about the lack of conditions in the proposed exemption.
 In another meeting on 6 September 2008, the NSG participating governments agreed to grant India a "clean waiver" from its existing rules, which forbid nuclear trade with a country which has not signed the Nuclear Non-Proliferation Treaty (NPT).
 The NSG's decision came after three days of intense U.S. diplomacy.
 The approval was based on a formal pledge by India stating that it would not share sensitive nuclear technology or material with others and would uphold its voluntary moratorium on testing nuclear weapons.
 The pledge was contained in a crucial statement issued during the NSG meeting by India outlining the country's disarmament and nonproliferation policies.